JoeVirtual/KonFoo/docs/pointer.rst

                "item": {"value": "0x10",
                         "data": ""}}}'

-    >>> # Deserialize the data object of the nested pointer with the internal byte stream.
+    >>> # Deserialize the data object of the nested pointer from the internal byte stream.
     >>> pointer.data.item.deserialize_data()
     Index(byte=14, bit=0, address=30, base_address=16, update=False)
     >>> # List the field values of the pointer and nested pointers.